gemsthecoder/gemsthecoder/README.md

 ![github-1](https://user-images.githubusercontent.com/101493928/189475047-702a620b-a102-4fdb-b5ce-d9b4986a83b1.png)
 Github: @gemsthecoder (me ofc) | https://github.com/gemsthecoder

-I also have 2 cats 🐈.
-They are named Mickey and Vogart.
+I also have a cat, her name is Mickey.

 <h2>Ongoing projects:</h2>

-mgycatgifs.github.io (unpublished)
+NONE

+I may not be always online because of my school works.
+I hope you understand.

 <!---
 gemsthecoder/gemsthecoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.